Buying real estate in Peru?

 Everything you need to know before buying real estate is included in our Dominican Republic Property Pack

-1) You can own property in Peru but beware of strict bans on buying land within 50 kilometers of borders
+1) Foreigners can own property in Peru, but avoid buying land within 50 kilometers of borders due to restrictions

-In Peru, foreigners can own property, but there are some important restrictions.
+In Peru, foreigners can own property, but there are some restrictions to keep in mind.

 The Peruvian real estate market is a bit like the Wild West, largely unregulated and full of risks.